djinoz/jp2n/README.md

 ## CAVEATS/known BUGS

-1. Currently just one relay atm
+1. ~~Currently just one relay atm~~
-2. No images to blossom yet
 3. The popup dialog for publishing should go away after send, but its not.
 Click cancel for now.
 4. Not sure if I should .gitignore the api directory
 5. Have to add the nsec locally into the plugin settings, need to understand more Apps (not in a browser apps using a bunker or plugin or something 🤷‍♀️ )

+## TODO
+1. Anything from the bugs above
+2. No images to blossom yet
+3. If the note is longer than 256 characters, then prompt the option to be NIP-23 long-form content (blog post) so kind 1 stream is not polluted

 ## Installation